Maty12CzSk/TermOS4.0/README.md

 ## Current Limitations

-- FAT16 file system support is under development and not included in this stable backup version
+- FAT16 file system support is under development and not yet functional in this version
-- No graphical user interface yet; purely text-mode OS
+- No graphical user interface; purely text-mode OS

 ## Getting Started